dafalagi/laravel-soa-starter/docs/commands/MAKE_CONTROLLER.md

 Controller {ControllerName} created successfully in {ModuleName} module!
 ```

-This organized approach ensures that controllers are properly structured, easy to locate, and maintainable as the application grows across different client types and features.
+This simplified approach ensures that controllers are properly structured, easy to locate, and maintainable as the application grows across different client types, with each feature having a single focused controller per client.